History of Pluto TV in Timeline

 On April 30, 2017, Pluto Inc. added a chief programming officer role, appointing Robert Magdlen.

-On May 15, 2017, Pluto TV launched a traditional video-on-demand offering with content from distributors like Metro-Goldwyn-Mayer, Viacom, Sony Pictures, Fremantle, Monstercat, King Features Syndicate along with two Canadian studios, Nelvana and WildBrain.
+On May 15, 2017, Pluto TV launched a traditional video-on-demand offering with films and TV series licensed from distributors like Metro-Goldwyn-Mayer, Viacom, and Sony Pictures.

 As of May 2017, Pluto TV was averaging 6 million users per month.

-October 2017: Pluto TV Receives Investment from Samsung
+October 2017: Investment from Samsung Venture Investment Corporation

-In October 2017, Pluto TV announced it received a $5 million investment from Samsung Venture Investment Corporation as part of an $8.3 million round of funding.
+In October 2017, Pluto TV announced that it received a $5-million investment from Samsung Venture Investment Corporation as part of an $8.3 million round of funding.

 As of October 2017, Pluto TV was rated one of the most-watched Roku Channels on Roku.

-On March 15, 2018, Pluto TV partnered with SpotX for advertising monetization services.
+On March 15, 2018, Pluto TV partnered with SpotX to provide advertising monetization services.

 August 1, 2018: Vizio Launches WatchFree Powered by Pluto TV

-On August 1, 2018, Vizio launched WatchFree, an ad-supported streaming platform powered by Pluto TV.
+On August 1, 2018, Vizio launched WatchFree, a new ad-supported streaming platform powered by Pluto TV, built into Vizio's line of Internet-connected smart TVs.

-On October 1, 2018, Pluto TV expanded into parts of Europe, launching on Sky's Now TV service in the United Kingdom.
+On October 1, 2018, Pluto TV expanded into Europe, launching on Sky's Now TV service in the United Kingdom with more than 12 curated channels.

-In October 2018, Pluto TV worked with Tru Optik to help with advertising inventory.
+In October 2018, Pluto TV partnered with Tru Optik to help with advertising inventory.

-December 4, 2018: Pluto TV Launches in Germany and Austria
+December 4, 2018: Launch in Germany and Austria

-On December 4, 2018, Pluto TV launched a regional service in Germany and Austria through an agreement with Sky.
+On December 4, 2018, Pluto TV launched a regional service in Germany and Austria, also through a collaborative agreement with Sky.

 January 22, 2019: Viacom Announces Acquisition of Pluto TV

-On January 22, 2019, Viacom announced its intention to acquire Pluto TV for $340 million.
+On January 22, 2019, Viacom announced its intention to acquire Pluto TV for $340 million, planning to use it as a marketing tool and distribution outlet.

 March 4, 2019: Viacom Completes Acquisition of Pluto TV